 2) they attacked the Catholic Church.

 The deism of the immature phase of the Enlightenment may have been sufficient to allay most French Protestant’s initial reservations about their “allies”.
 But that French Protestants came to rely on Enlightenment thinkers and look to them for political and intellectual support, may be compared to Israel of ancient times leaning on Egypt for help in troubled times.
 Nothing good ever came of it.
-In point of fact, in my view it is useful to regard the Enlightenment as primarily an ideologico-religious belief system, a belief system in competition with the Bible, a sacred text the Huguenot held to above all… Under the Enlightenment the ultimate epistemological question: “Where is Truth?” would be answered, “it is found in Science (=materialistic reason).”
-Enlightenment thinkers were certainly groping to set up a complete worldview that could compete with Christianity and they were well aware that the issue of origins was critical and as a result early on they invested much energy in attacking the book of Genesis.
-But early Enlightenment thinkers for the most part were very “prudent” and denied the intention of setting up a new religion and proceeded to promote their views as philosophy or, later, as objective science (thus protecting them from criticism and comparison).
+In point of fact, in my view it is useful to regard the Enlightenment as primarily an ideologico-religious belief system, a belief system in competition with the Bible, a sacred text the Huguenot held to above all… Under the Enlightenment the ultimate epistemological question: “Where is Truth?” would be answered, “It is found in Science (=materialistic reason).”
+Enlightenment thinkers were certainly groping to set up a complete worldview that could compete with Christianity and they were well aware that the issue of origins was critical and as a result early on they invested much energy in attacking the credibilty of the book of Genesis.
+But early Enlightenment thinkers for the most part were “prudent” and denied the intention of setting up a new religion and proceeded to obscure the stakes and promoted their views as philosophy or, later, as objective science (thus protecting them from criticism and comparison).
 For Huguenots the promise held out by the Enlightenment meant the possible overthrow of their centuries-old enemies coupled with a lessening in tension, a breaking out their position of social and professional marginalisation and a sea-change in attitudes towards religion.
 All of this may have rendered the Huguenots rather vulnerable to the premises and promises of the Enlightenment worldview.

 In the years before the Reformation, there was an unspoken, yet palpable tension between the freedom promised in the Gospels and the real situation in most of Christian Europe.
 Freedom of expression and of consciousness and religious practice were generally restricted to that permitted by the State-Church alliance.
 In the centuries before the Reformation, dissident voices had been systematically ghettoized, exiled or eliminated by the Inquisition.
 Early Reformers set fire to this dry tinder.
 Enlightenment thinkers also capitalized on this tension and attacked the State-Church alliance, promising to deliver Liberté, Fraternité et Égalité and free the marginalized from their ghettos.
 Such a proposal was very tempting.
 For many Huguenots, the offer was too good to refuse.
 Perhaps only those who have suffered grinding persecution over generations can understand the power of such a temptation…